DEXExchange/tronsr-template/TEAM.md

 ## Team Member 2

 Name: [DEVELOPER FOR HIRE]
-Role: [Frontend Coding and is Axchange Tools]
+Role: [Frontend Coding and the Axchange Tools]